In the Wilderness

 of our connections to family and friends.
 A good sense

-of affection can replace city signs.
+of direction can replace city signs.
 This morning, everything

 the air tastes like sea salt, and my skin runs with the oil